What age can teen get car insurance

 Can a teenager get their own car insurance policy?

-In most cases, if a teen lives at home and doesn’t own their own car, the simplest solution is to let them drive one of your cars and add them to your policy as a covered driver.
+In most cases, if a teen lives at home and doesn’t own a car, the simplest solution is to let them drive your car and add them to your policy as a covered driver.
+But be prepared for a significant rate increase — adding a teen driver increases car insurance rates drastically.

-Be prepared for a significant rate increase – adding a teen driver increases car insurance rates drastically.
-This is especially true for 16-year-olds – adding a 16-year-old female driver to a parent’s policy costs $4,144 per year, on average.
+This is especially true for 16-year-olds: Adding a 16-year-old female driver to a parent’s policy costs $4,144 per year, on average.
 But it’s still cheaper to insure a teen driver under a parent’s policy than on their own.

 It can be a bit more complicated if a teen wants to buy their own car and get their own insurance policy.
 State laws vary on the minimum age to own a car.
 A minor must have a parent’s name on the title and registration in some states.
 This means the parent must also be on the insurance policy as they own the vehicle.